 Young people who’ve attended a Hay Academy have gone on to run festivals, write books and films, and to enjoy careers in publishing and in the wider creative and media industries.

-There are up to 52 Hay Academy places available for student volunteers in the following disciplines:
+The Hay Academy is currently suspended due to Covid-19 restrictions, but we hope to back in the very near future!.
+There are normally up to 50 Hay Academy places available for student volunteers in the following disciplines:

 The Hay Academy is a fantastic opportunity to gain valuable experience in one of the world’s leading festivals.
 Meeting industry professionals, learning new skills, making new friends and contacts and gaining an understanding of possible career paths open to you, make it a festival not to be missed.
 All students are provided with a return travel ticket to the festival, accommodation and breakfast, lunch and dinner in the on-site crew catering facility.